DUTCH NURSERY CARES FOR SLEW OF ORPHANED SEAL PUPS

 (February 16, 2009, Los Angeles Times)

 Two California sea lions who developed a deep friendship while being rehabilitated at the Pacific Marine Mammal Center in Laguna Beach, Ca, were released back to the ocean today.
+Includes video.

 NAVY'S PLAN TO USE DOLPHINS IN PUGET SOUND HAS ACTIVISTS HOT UNDER THE COLLAR (AND KNITTING SWEATERS)